skip to content

 Department of Computer Science and Technology

-The dissertation should be written for a technically competent reader who is not necessarily familiar with the particular aspects of Computer Science involved.
-Better grades will arise from clarity and ease of reading, good pictures, clear explanation, minimal jargon and appropriate use of equations.
+The dissertation should be written for a reader who has an undergraduate-level general background in Computer Science, but who is not necessarily an expert in the specific branch of Computer Science you are working in.
+Better grades will arise from clarity and ease of reading, good pictures, clear explanations, minimal jargon and appropriate use of equations.
 Writing a dissertation requires planning and time.
-You should allow at least four weeks for the task.
+You should allow at least four to six weeks for the task.

 Dissertation PDF files must be